 Wash Hands Often

 Proper hand washing may eliminate nearly half of all potential cases of foodborne illness.
 It also significantly reduces the spread of the common cold and flu.
-Wash hands before, during and after meal preparation—use warm, soapy water for at least 20 seconds and use a clean, dry towel to dry your hands.
+Wash hands before, during and after meal preparation — use warm, soapy water for at least 20 seconds and use a clean, dry towel to wipe your hands.

 Practice Good Refrigerator Safety Habits

-First, make sure your refrigerator works.
-Set it cooler than 40 degrees Fahrenheit.
+Set your refrigerator to less than 40 degrees Fahrenheit.
 Use a refrigerator thermometer and check it regularly.

-Then, use your refrigerator properly.
-Put perishable foods in the refrigerator as soon as you get home from the store.
+Then, use your refrigerator properly by putting perishable foods inside as soon as you get home from the store.
 Refrigerate leftovers within two hours.
-When outdoor temperatures reach 90 degrees Fahrenheit or warmer, refrigerate leftovers within one hour.
+If the food has been outside in temperatures 90 degrees Fahrenheit or warmer, refrigerate leftovers within one hour.
 Store foods in small, shallow containers (2 inches deep or less).
 Discard opened packages of luncheon meats or spreads after three to five days.
-Eat foods by the "use-by" date on the package.
-If that date has passed, throw it away.
+Eat foods by the "use-by" date on the package and if that date has passed, throw it away.

 Thaw frozen foods in the refrigerator, under cold running water or in the microwave right before cooking.
 Do not leave frozen foods on the counter or in the sink to thaw.